Crime, Law, and Society

 ANTH 473 Advanced Forensic Anthropology Teaches theory and analysis of human remains for medico-legal professionals, including estimating biological parameters from skeletons and outdoor crime scene processing and testimony.
 Pre-req: Anth 176 with a grade of B- or better.

 CRES 420 Restorative Justice (4) – Provides a critical introduction to the principles and practices of restorative justice.
 The course will meet at the Oregon State Penitentiary in Salem.
 It will include 15 “inside” (students inside ISP) and 15 “outside” (UO) students.
+See UO Prison Education Program for more information and a list of additional course offerings.

 ES 345M Music, Politics, and Race (SSC, AC) Examines a variety of musical forms and their relationship to histories of racial and social justice, inequality, and political movements.
 Offered alternate years.